Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Near-miss detection framework

 \subsection{Vehicle dynamics model}

 The vehicle dynamics module provides the predictive foundation of the framework.
-This adopts the kinematic bicycle model to represent vehicle footprint, as it is suitable for short-term near-miss analysis, where steering and acceleration dominate, and lateral slip can be neglected.
+Which adopts the kinematic bicycle model for short-horizon interaction forecasting, where steering and acceleration dominate, and lateral tire slip can be neglected.
 The motion is represented by a four-dimensional (4D) dynamic state vector.
-At any time \(t\), the state of vehicle \(i\) is given by:
+At any time \(t\), the state of vehicle \(i\) is given by Eq.~(\ref{eq:1}):

 Here, \( x_i(t), y_i(t) \) denote the vehicle’s global center coordinates, \( \theta_i(t) \) its heading angle, and \( v_i(t) \) its speed.
 Over the prediction window, each vehicle is assumed to maintain constant acceleration \( a_i \) and steering angle \( \delta_i \), simplifying short-horizon trajectory integration.
-The motion then follows the standard kinematic bicycle equations:
+The motion then follows the standard kinematic bicycle Eqs.~(\ref{eq:2}-\ref{eq:5}):

 Here, \(L_i\) is the vehicle wheelbase, influencing the turning radius and path curvature of vehicle \(i\).
 The steering angle \(\delta_i\) and acceleration \(a_i\) are treated as fixed inputs over the lookahead period.
-Equations (\ref{eq:2}-\ref{eq:5}) describe the rates of change in position, orientation, and velocity, determining the vehicle’s trajectory.
+Eqs. (\ref{eq:2}-\ref{eq:5}) describe the rates of change in position, orientation, and velocity, determining the vehicle’s trajectory.
 To model interactions, individual states are concatenated into an eight-dimensional (8D) joint state vector, defined as:

 The vector field that governs the evolution of this combined state is \( {F} \) defined as: